Welcome to the Katie's Music Page

-SPICY SONGS FOR COOL KNIGHTS
+Spicy Songs For Cool KnightsSPICY SONGS FOR COOL KNIGHTS

 - Specialty Records. - 1956

 I was in Miami, singing at Murray Freeman's Club.
-Bud Freeman - then working for the Specialty label--called from Hollywood asking if I'd be interested in making an album of folk songs.
+Bud Freeman, then working for the Specialty label, called from Hollywood asking if I'd be interested in making an album of folk songs.
 Wow!
 Would I ever!
 It was my first commercial record.
 I left for Hollywood as soon as my gig was over.

-SONGS OF COUCH AND CONSULTATION
+SONGS OF COUCH AND CONSULTATIONSONGS OF COUCH AND CONSULTATION

 - Commentary Records - 1957

-I can't believe that this was the second album I made, complete with a huge band and several fabulous musicians.
-(I'm a folksinger, after all - this spoof on psychoanalysis is more like musical comedy!)
-It was done in Hollywood in two sessions with Bob Thompson arranger and director; Bud Freeman--with his own label now wrote the lyrics--and Leon Pober, the music.
-In those days the famous musicians were under contract to the big companies like Victor, Decca, Columbia, and weren't supposed to be playing for others ; but many of them worked on the side as studio musicians.
+It was done in Hollywood in two sessions with Bob Thompson arranger and director; Bud Freeman, now with his own label wrote the lyrics, and Leon Pober, the music.
+In those days the famous musicians were under contract to the big companies like Victor, Decca, Columbia, and weren't supposed to be playing for others; but many of them worked on the side as studio musicians.
 As long as their names did not appear on the record jacket it was cool.
-Our heady crew included Andrew Previn & Joe (Fingers) Car on piano; Howie Roberts on guitar; Red Callender and Red Mitchell on base; Shelly Mann on drums; Leroy Vinegar, and another big name I can't remember on sax.
+Our heady crew included Andrew Previn & Joe ('Fingers') Car on Piano; Howie Roberts on guitar; Red Callender and Red Mitchell on base; Shelly Mann on drums; Leroy Vinegar, and another big name I can't remember on sax.
 I know one of the musicians was June Christy's husband at the time.
-I play guitar on Hush Little Sibling.
+I play guitar on "Hush Little Sibling" and "Gunslinger."

-LIFE IS JUST A BED OF NEUROSES
+LIFE IS JUST A BED OF NEUROSESLIFE IS JUST A BED OF NEUROSES

 - Victor Records - 1960

-THE BEST OF KATIE LEE - Live at the Troubadour
+Best of Katie Lee Live at the TroubadorTHE BEST OF KATIE LEE - Live at the Troubadour

 -